7 tips to help you become a better public speaker

 You only have 15 seconds to make a first impression.
 Use this time to grab your audience’s attention.

-Start with a surprising statistic, a personal experience, or entertaining anecdote.
-Then draw your audience in with a captivating introduction.
+Start with a surprising statistic, a personal experience, or an entertaining anecdote before drawing your audience in with a captivating introduction.

 Your introduction should tell your audience what to expect, but more importantly, it should make clear why what you have to say is so valuable to them.
 It should also be tailored to suit each audience.
 For example, when presenting to the general public, you’ll need to include a brief background on the topic and avoid using technical jargon – an approach that even a group of seasoned, knowledgeable experts may find difficult to digest in the early going of any presentation.